 Sewing Kids Spica Cast Clothing

 My 15 month granddaughter was recently diagnosed with DDH and will soon undergo surgery to correct her hip.
-Since it will be summer, I was discussing with her mom appropriate clothing choices for the hot, humid summer here in New England.
+Since it will be summer, I was discussing with her mom appropriate clothing choices for the hot, humid summer here.

 Most of the clothing selections I found were all UK based.
 I’m convinced that there really needs to be more awareness of Hip Dysplasia, and for new parents to be aware of it at their newborn check-ups.